Additrien/arc-fusion/README.md

 - **Testing Ready**: Pytest configuration and test structure
 - **Advanced Orchestration**: Transition from rule-based to LLM-based planning with ReAct architecture foundations

-The **extensible agent framework** is the key innovation - it transforms adding sophisticated AI capabilities from a multi-day refactoring effort into a **single file drop-in**.
-With the addition of the PlannerAgent, the system now demonstrates cutting-edge agent orchestration patterns that move beyond static graphs to dynamic, model-driven execution plans.
+The **extensible agent framework** is a key innovation - it transforms adding sophisticated AI capabilities from a multi-day refactoring effort into a **single file drop-in**.
+With the addition of the PlannerAgent, the system now demonstrates agent orchestration patterns that move beyond static graphs to dynamic, model-driven execution plans.

 ## 📦 Modular Architecture Improvements